 “Transparency” is a lovely term.
-It brings to mind images of once again seeing Los Angeles without pollution and tent-city ghettos of misery.
 We imagine discerning a friend’s true feelings or being able to pick out the mugger or rapist in the crowd by a look.
 If only that were so.

 Where Does Transparency Stop?

 In transparency heaven, full disclosure exposes secret donors and unveils evil-doers manipulating public opinion with nasty falsehoods.
 It sounds so good.
 But there’s a downside to being so open.
-Don’t imagine that transparency will stop with international terrorists or mean, nasty people.
+Don’t imagine that transparency will stop people out to harm you.
 Once loosed, the bureaucrats and do-gooders will quickly start snooping in your neighborhood.